Cherreads

 The man stood.

+"Relax," the man said, voice echoing faintly through stone as they moved.
 "You're not the first to break your legs."

 They reached the room.

-"Don't run that far," the man added.
+"Don't run that far," the man said finally.

-Shura's pulse skipped.
+Shura's pulse stuttered.

 "…What?"